TwilioDevEd/video-access-token-server-php/README.md

 Alternately, you could simply place the contents of this project directly in the webroot of your server and visit `index.html`.

 Your application should now be running at [http://localhost:8000](http://localhost:8000).
-Send an invite to another user in another browser tab/window and start video chatting!
+Select any room name and join the room.
+Join the same room with another user in another browser tab or window to start video chatting!

 ![screenshot of chat app](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/video2.original.png)